On-the-fly text substitutions need to be defined in a "filter file". Once defined, they can then be invoked as an "action".

 Substitutions are made at the source level, so if you want to "roll your own" filters, you should first be familiar with HTML syntax, and, of course, regular expressions.

 Just like the actions files, the filter file is organized in sections, which are called filters here.
-Each filter consists of a heading line, that starts with one of the keywords FILTER:, CLIENT-HEADER-FILTER: or SERVER-HEADER-FILTER: followed by the filter's name, and a short (one line) description of what it does.
+Each filter consists of a heading line, that starts with one of the keywords FILTER:, CLIENT-HEADER-FILTER:, SERVER-HEADER-FILTER: or CLIENT-BODY-FILTER: followed by the filter's name, and a short (one line) description of what it does.
 Below that line come the jobs, i.e. lines that define the actual text substitutions.
 By convention, the name of a filter should describe what the filter eliminates.
 The comment is used in the web-based user interface.

 Filter definitions start with a header line that contains the filter type, the filter name and the filter description.
 A content filter header line for a filter called "foo" could look like this:

 Below that line, and up to the next header line, come the jobs that define what text replacements the filter executes.
 They are specified in a syntax that imitates Perl's s/// operator.
 If you are familiar with Perl, you will find this to be quite intuitive, and may want to look at the PCRS documentation for the subtle differences to Perl behaviour.